 Customers that have browsed an item and added it to their cart have done so based on the cost of the item and the value they think they are getting.
 Adding fees at checkout makes them start this process over, rethinking the value of the purchase.
 If there are too many additional fees that were not indicated before, customers are likely to leave checkout to find a better option.

 Best practice: Provide as much pricing information as you can before checkout – when customers are browsing and when items are in cart – so customers know the full costs upfront.
 Give customers full pricing details on the shopping cart page and potentially on product detail pages as well.
 Use customer zip codes to estimate shipping costs upfront and display the total order value.

 Increasing conversions means perfecting your sales funnel and motivating customers to buy.
 Forcing customers to register with your service and create an account does the exact opposite, creating a barrier to buy and at the very least slowing down their process.

 Best practice: Never force customers to register or create an account in order to buy and always offer guest checkout options that are easy and accessible.
 Instead, follow up with customers to register after they’ve made a purchase using incentives and a way for them to track their order.

 Online shopping is meant to be quick and painless, saving customers time in-store and making the process efficient.
 A long, complex checkout makes it difficult for customers to complete payment and slows them down.
 It can even cause people to abandon their checkout and look for a better experience on another online store.

 Best practice: Consistently improve your checkout user experience to make it faster and reduce complications during the payment process.
-Eliminate any unnecessary form fields, optimize the design of your form fields, and continuously make improvements to make checkout better for your customers.
+Eliminate any unnecessary form fields, optimize the design of your form fields, and continuously make improvements to provide shoppers with the fastest checkout possible.